Fondation Hirondelle +41 21 654 20 20

 • Contribute to improved access to information about local, regional and national human rights issues in Myanmar.

-• 8 independent media partners based in Yangon and around the country
+• An average of 4 to 6 independent and freelance media partners based in the country

-• 52 Doh Athan podcasts focused on human rights produced and broadcast
+• 52 Doh Athan podcasts produced and broadcast in Burmese (these podcasts are also dubbed into English)

-Team: 1 editorial advisor, 4 Myanmar journalists and producers
+Team: 1 editorial advisor, 4 Myanmar journalists and producers, 1 social media manager.

 Financial ressources: